 The last application on the list is the most difficult, as you will have to provide strong evidence that it would be extremely difficult for you to go back to the country where you hold nationality - that you would find it very hard to earn enough to live and make your way in that country's society.
 It will depend on how long you have been away, how old you were when you left, and whether or not you have family or a support system there, for example.

-Private Life applications carry a notoriously high rate of refusal and must be very well evidenced and prepared.
-However, if the application is refused initially, it will be possible to challenge that decision by appealing.
+Private Life applications carry a high rate of refusal and you must provide strong evidence in support.
+However, if you receive a refusal of your application, it will usually be possible to challenge that decision by appealing.
 Please see our section on Appeals.

 We are expert at collecting the correct evidence, piecing it together and presenting it logically to the Home Office decision maker.